nus-cs2103/website-base/admin/tp-deliverables-website-fragment.md

 The purpose of the profile photo is for the reader to identify you.
 Therefore, choose a ==recent individual photo showing your face clearly== (i.e., not too small) -- somewhat similar to a passport photo.
 Given below are some examples of good and bad profile photos.<br>
 <img src="{{baseUrl}}/admin/images/profilephotos.png" style="width: 365.33px">

 If you are uncomfortable posting your photo due to security reasons, you can post a lower resolution image so that it is hard for someone to misuse that image for fraudulent purposes.
-If you are concerned about privacy, you may use [a placeholder image](https://en.wikipedia.org/wiki/File:Portrait_placeholder.png) in place of the photo in module-related documents that are publicly visible.
+If you are concerned about privacy, you may use [a placeholder image](https://en.wikipedia.org/wiki/File:Portrait_placeholder.png) in place of the photo in course-related documents that are publicly visible.

 </div>